YMGB96/SchoolProject-StrategyGames/TechnicalDocu.md

 # **Technical Documentation**
-In this documentation, technical details will be explained
+In this documentation, all the technical details will be explained

 ## **Menu Logic**
 ### **How to use**